cloudmex/Nativo-NFT-loans/readme.md

 # P2P NFT loans

+NFT loans allows you to have access to liquidity without loosing the ownership of your NFTS 1.- Secure your NFT in NFT loans and request an amount of tokens 2.- People loan you the amount of tokens you expect to receive 3.- You have the option to payback the tokens + interest or to give NFT to the loaner

 ### NFT Transfer call - Paras Id
 near call paras-token-v2.testnet nft_transfer_call '{"receiver_id": "dev-1647616622735-74951297117503","token_id": "299:9", "msg": "this is the message"}' --accountId alan_test.testnet --depositYocto 1  --gas 300000000000000